 Zofia joined Sutovic & Hartigan Solicitors in May 2022.
 She is accredited as an Advanced Level Caseworker and Supervisor under the Law Society’s Immigration and Asylum Accreditation Scheme and heads up the firm’s Immigration and Public Law teams.
 She specialises in asylum, civil liberties and human rights, and public law challenges.

-Zofia qualified as a solicitor in 2005 and prior to joining Sutovic & Hartigan, spent 12 years working in the not-for-profit sector followed by 7 years as a director at a large nationwide firm.
+Zofia qualified as a solicitor in 2005 and prior to joining Sutovic & Hartigan, spent 12 years working in the not-for-profit sector followed by 7 years as a director at another London firm.

 She regularly provides training for other professionals in the immigration and asylum sector and was a founder member of ATLeP (Anti-Trafficking Legal Project) an information network of lawyers and specialist practitioners assisting victims of trafficking.

 EOG and KTT v Secretary of State for the Home Department EWCA Civ 307

 EOG, R (On the Application of) v Secretary of State for the Home Department EWHC

 Judicial review challenge to Home Office policy on discretionary leave and the failure to regularise the immigration status of victims of trafficking awaiting identification.

 AQS, R (On the application of) v SSHD (“The COVID case”) EWHC 843 (Admin)

 Judgment following application for interim relief confirming that SSHD bears responsibility for securing suitable asylum support accommodation for asylum-seekers displaying Covid symptoms.

 Julien Benchouir, R v SSHD, EWHC 2606 (Admin)